US STOCKS-Wall St falls as labor data spurs rate hike jitters before debt ceiling vote

 "I don't think we could have asked for a better outcome."

-"It's going to be a struggle if inflation is not perceived to be ebbing, which is where we are," he said.
+"Quite frankly, if we're really slowing down, the market is not offering a free lunch," he said.
+"It's going to be a struggle if inflation is not perceived to be ebbing, which is where we are."

-The Labor Department's Job Openings and Labor Turnover Survey, or the JOLTS report, showed U.S. job openings unexpectedly rose in April, pointing to persistent strength in a labor market that suggests pressure on both wages and inflation.
+The Labor Department reportedthat U.S. job openings unexpectedly rose in April, pointing to persistent strength in a labor market that suggests pressure on both wages and inflation.

-Futures traders raised to 70% the probability of a 25 basis points hike at the end of the Fed's June 13-14 policy meeting, but that likelihood fell to about 25% after comments by Fed officials who are leaning to what some call a "hawkish pause."
+Futures traders raised to 70% the probability of a 25 basis points hike at the Fed's June 13-14 policy meeting.
+But that likelihood fell to about 32% after comments by Fed officials who are leaning to what some call a "hawkish pause."
 FEDWATCH

 Fed Governor and vice chair nominee Philip Jefferson said skipping a rate hike in two weeks would provide policymakers time to see more data before making a decision.
 Philadelphia Fed President Patrick Harker also said on Wednesday that for now he is inclined to support a "skip" in rate hikes.

+"The recent economic data has not really favored a pause in rate hikes," said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
+"But we've had a number of Fed governors coming out this afternoon and saying a pause is either likely or certainly possible."

-The Labor Department's closely watched May unemployment report, due on Friday, could be decisive in whether a rate hike is in the cards or not.
+The Labor Department's closely watched May unemployment report, due on Friday, could decide whether a rate hike occurs.

-Technology-led gains have put the Nasdaq on track for its best performance in May since 2020, up 5.7%.
-The S&P 500 was set to end the month flat, while the Dow shed 3.8%.
+Technology-led gains have put the Nasdaq on track for its best performance in May since 2020.

 The Federal Deposit Insurance Corporation said U.S. banks' total deposits declined by a record 2.5% in the first quarter after two large bank failures.

-Advance Auto Parts Inc AAP.N plunged 34.3%, falling the most on the S&P 500, after the auto parts retailer cut its full-year forecasts.
+Advance Auto Parts Inc AAP.N plunged, falling the most on the S&P 500, after the auto parts retailer cut its full-year forecasts.

-Hewlett Packard Enterprise Co HPE.N slipped 6.1% after missing Wall Street estimates for second-quarter revenue.
+Hewlett Packard Enterprise Co HPE.N skidded after missing Wall Street estimates for second-quarter revenue.

-Nvidia Corp's NVDA.O shares fell 3.8% a day after hitting a record high as it briefly crossed $1 trillion in market value, banking on the AI boom.
+Nvidia Corp's NVDA.O shares fell after hitting a record high that briefly boosted its market value above $1 trillion on Tuesday, fueled by bets on the AI boom.

-Declining issues outnumbered advancers on the NYSE by a 1.51-to-1 ratio; on Nasdaq, a 1.44-to-1 ratio favored decliners.

-The S&P 500 posted three new 52-week highs and 22 new lows; the Nasdaq Composite recorded 28 new highs and 155 new lows.
+Intelwas the biggest gainer on the S&P 500 as the chipmaker said it was on track to hit the upper end of its second-quarter revenue forecast.

 S&P 500 sector performance for May https://tmsnrt.rs/42hpcW3

-(Reporting by Shreyashi Sanyal and Shashwat Chauhan in Bengaluru; Editing by Shounak Dasgupta, Maju Samuel and Richard Chang)
+(Reporting by Herbert Lash, additional reporting by Shreyashi Sanyal and Shashwat Chauhan in Bengaluru; Editing by Shounak Dasgupta, Maju Samuel and Richard Chang)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.